StudioKonKon/bootstrap-konkon/README.md

 No dark mode!?

-Bootstrap already supports "Dark Mode", however, any changes and custom components I create is not tested for use in "Dark Mode" and may not dupport it either.
+Bootstrap already supports "Dark Mode", however, any changes and custom components I create is not tested for use in "Dark Mode" and may not support it either.

 I'm sorry but I won't be planning any testing or support for dark mode.
 It's not that I hate it but simply that dark mode causes eye strain and it's difficult for me to work with.
 It only takes up to 3 seconds and I get an instant migraine, blurred vision and feeling sick.